4ngryR4v3n/fluffy-fiesta/notes/kali-linux-setup.md

 ## Description

-This documentation outlines the steps necessary to install and configure [Kali Linux](https://www.kali.org/) for use as a primary penetration testing system.
+This documentation outlines the steps to install and configure [Kali Linux](https://www.kali.org/) for use as a primary penetration testing system on various platforms.

 **NOTE:** This documentation is intended for personal use and may result in undesired functionality.